FylmTM/homework-neotech-domains/README.md

 * [TODO](#TODO) list for all completed and outstanding tasks.
-* [Design Decisions](#design-decisions) section with explanations on **why** some things are done the way they are done.
+* [Design Decisions](#design-decisions) section with explanations on **why** some things done the way they are done.

 ## Design Decisions